mtnygard/growing-one-system-book/manuscript/chapter2.md

 notice that I'm no longer using a `let` to bind the new database value to a name...
 I just return it directly by having it be the last form in the function.

+{aside}

+### Compression versus Comprehension

+M
-My purpose here is not compression for its own sake, nor am I trying to play code golf.
+y purpose here is not compression for its own sake, nor am I trying to play code golf.
 My objective is to get rid of boilerplate and cruft so one glance at the code tells me what it does.
 I'm trying to optimize for code reading rather than code writing.
 There is definitely such a thing as going too far though.
 For